 Skip to content

-2. Alternatively, we can use a Python script to generate potential usernames
+2. Use a Python script to generate potential usernames

 wget https://gist.githubusercontent.com/superkojiman/11076951/raw/74f3de7740acb197ecfa8340d07d3926a95e5d46/namemash.py